bign8/bign8.github.io/_drafts/gps-backed-ntp.md

 exit 0
 ```

-Do a system restart a few times to verify, and GPSD doesn't want to start by itself, so, just have the python do it after the fifo creation.
+Do a system restart a few times to verify, and GPSD doesn't want to start by itself, so, have the python do it after the fifo creation.

 ```python
 os.system('systemctl start gpsd')
 ```

+Boom, now we have a GPS backed NTP server providing time for my in-house services.

 ## Future Work